PrajwalaMugajjiShambulingappa/Syntra_TakeHome/Take-Home-RAG/README.md

 - Build a RAG-based system that accurately answers multiple-choice questions on Medical Coding Questions

 Process to run this code:
+- Add your OpenAI API key:
+OpenAI API key must be added into .env

 - Create a virtual environment: python -m venv venv